Well, well, what do we have here? If it isn't me.

-Not shockingly, Gaara neither cared nor listened, and walked to the door despite her objection.
+Not shockingly, Gaara neither cared nor listened and walked to the door despite her objection.
 Realizing that, she stood up and made a move to go after him.

 "Sir, you're not allowed to enter", she firmly declared, only to go as ignored as before.

 By the time she reached the door, he'd already opened it and stepped inside.
-Though immediately impressed with the size of the room, what actually piqued his interest was the desk by the wall-sized window and the office chair facing away from the door.
-Startled by the unexpected noise, Naruto spun his chair around, only to then nearly fall off of it.
+Though instantly impressed with the size of the room, what actually piqued his interest was the desk by the wall-sized window and the office chair facing away from the door.
+Startled by the unexpected noise, Naruto spun his chair around, only to nearly fall off of it.
 Eyes growing as wide as anatomy allowed, he rushed to stand up and hiss words of disbelief at the unfortunately familiar redhead standing in the doorway.

 "What the hell are you doin' here?"

-Instead of answering, Gaara cocked his head, smirked, and kicked the door shut in the face of the woman who'd only just reached it.
+Instead of answering, Gaara cocked his head, smirked, and kicked the door shut in the face of the woman who'd just reached it.
 Without glancing behind, he locked the door to keep her out.

 "Did you just throw a printer out the window?" he asked instead, making his way towards the blonde.
 Naruto scowled.

 "Yes.
-Yes, I fucking did", he grunted, dark stare following the approaching man.
+Yes, I fucking did", he grunted, stare following the approaching man.
 "Now answer the question.
 What the hell are you doing here?"